Dead mall: Redevelopment

 Dead malls are occasionally redeveloped.
 Leasing or management companies may change the architecture, layout, decor, or other component of a shopping center to attract more renters and draw more profits.
 Several dead malls have been significantly renovated into open-air shopping centers.

-Redevelopment can involve a switch from retail usage to office or educational use for a building, such as is the case with Eastgate Metroplex in Tulsa, Oklahoma, Park Central Mall in Phoenix, Eastmont Town Center in Oakland, California, Windsor Park Mall in San Antonio (now the global headquarters of Rackspace), Global Mall at the Crossings in Nashville, Tennessee, and the Coral Springs Mall in Florida.
+Redevelopment can involve a switch from retail usage to office or educational use for a building, such as in the case with Eastgate Metroplex in Tulsa, Oklahoma, Park Central Mall in Phoenix, Eastmont Town Center in Oakland, California, Windsor Park Mall in San Antonio (which became the global headquarters of Rackspace Technology), Global Mall at the Crossings in Nashville, Tennessee, and the Coral Springs Mall in Florida.
 Allegheny Center Mall, a retail mall just north of downtown Pittsburgh, Pennsylvania, closed as a retail mall in the early 1990s.
-The mall was redeveloped into office space with much of the space taken by telecommunications carriers, data center operators, and Internet service providers, and is now a major carrier hotel serving southwestern Pennsylvania.
-Another use for a former mall can be seen in Lexington, Kentucky, where Lexington Mall was partially demolished and converted into a satellite worship center for a local megachurch.
+The mall was redeveloped into office space with much of the space taken by telecommunications carriers, data center operators, and Internet service providers, and became a major carrier hotel serving southwestern Pennsylvania.
+Another use for a former mall occurred in Lexington, Kentucky, where Lexington Mall was partially demolished and converted into a satellite worship center for a local megachurch.

 Conversion from a shopping mall into an open-air, mixed-use area may entail the demolition of parts of or all of the former shopping mall.
-An example of this can be seen in Fairfax County, Virginia, where the old Springfield Mall was converted into Springfield Town Center, a mixed-use development that includes a 12-screen movie theatre, shops, and restaurants with outdoor seating and entrances.
+An example of this came from Fairfax County, Virginia, where the former Springfield Mall was converted into Springfield Town Center, a mixed-use development that includes a twelve-screen movie theatre, shops, and restaurants with outdoor seating and entrances.
 When the structures are demolished completely, it is known as a greyfield site.
 In jurisdictions such as Vermont (with a strict permitting process) or in major urban areas (where open fields are long gone), this greyfielding can be much easier and cheaper than building on a greenfield site.
 An example of this type of redevelopment is Prestonwood Town Center in Dallas and Voorhees Town Center in Voorhees Township, New Jersey.
-Also, in Boardman, Ohio, the Southern Park Mall, demolished the former Sears building, to construct DeBartolo Commons.
-The commons honors late Edward J. DeBartolo Sr.
+Also, in Boardman, Ohio, the Southern Park Mall demolished the former Sears building to construct DeBartolo Commons, named after Edward J. DeBartolo Sr.

-Amazon, FedEx, DHL, UPS and the United States Postal Service have already acquired the sites of some failed malls and converted them to fulfillment centers.
+Amazon, FedEx, DHL, UPS and the United States Postal Service have acquired the sites of some former malls and converted them to fulfillment centers.
 A proposal called "Re-Habit" uses portions of struggling malls, particularly vacated big box space, for homeless housing.
 As an example of this concept, the vacant Macy's in the Landmark Mall of Alexandria, Virginia, has been converted into a temporary homeless shelter for the Carpenter's Shelter.